-- Preheat the oven to 375°F. Line a baking sheet or 9x5" loaf pan with foil.
-Lightly spray with non-stick spray and set aside.
+- Preheat the oven to 375°F. Line a baking sheet or 9×5-inch loaf pan with foil.
+Lightly spray with nonstick spray and set aside.

-- Combine the meat, breadcrumbs, broth or milk, eggs, parsley, Worcestershire sauce, ketchup, salt, pepper, garlic powder and onion powder in a large bowl.
-Mix just until combined.
+- In a large bowl, mix the turkey, breadcrumbs, milk, eggs, parsley, Worcestershire sauce, ketchup, salt, pepper, garlic powder, and onion powder until combined.
 Don't overmix or the meat won't be as tender.

-- Bake meatloaf for 45 minutes, or until the center reaches 160°F. Allow to rest for 5-10 minutes before slicing into 8 to 10 slices.
+- Bake meatloaf 45 to 55 minutes, or until the center reaches 160°F. Allow to rest 5 to 10 minutes before slicing into 8 to 10 slices.

 - You may substitute fresh onion and garlic (1/2 cup onion, 4 garlic cloves minced), however, make sure to sauté them with a little olive oil before adding to the meat.

 - If you prefer a little heat, add in a pinch of red pepper flakes to the meat or a few dashes of chili sauce or sriracha to the meatloaf sauce.

 - If you want to make this gluten free, use gluten free bread crumbs or old fashioned oats.